devops329/devops/instruction/dependencyInjection/dependencyInjection.md

 }
 ```

 Perhaps you are starting to see the problem with this approach.
-Every time you want to add a new formatting style you need to modify the printer.
+Every time you want to add a new formatting style, you need to modify the printer.
 The printer doesn't really care what the style things are printed in, but the code structure is forcing the styling details into the printer.

 ### Inverting the dependency